Where to purchase: From Yesstyle LINK – use my discount code CVQFZA to get some % off your purchase!

 What is it?: A cream meant to soothe irritated skin with the use of Madecassoside (from Centella Asiatica) and Panthenol (B5) to moisturise the skin.
 This is a water-based cream aimed at sensitive skins.

 This product is Vegan and Cruelty Free.

-Good for: Oily, dehydrated, sensitive and even dry skins.
+Good for: Oily, dehydrated, sensitive (the newer version yes, not the older version) and even dry skins.

 Note: I am someone who wants lightweight, heavy and watery creams and I have acne-prone / combo skin

 Directions: ”Apply before sunscreen in the morning and as the last step in your skin routine at night.”

 How I use it: I apply this usually in the AM before my sunblock.
 It goes: Tone – (possibly serum if I have time) – this cream – SPF.

 Key Ingredients: Panthenol, Madecassoside – soothe and calm the skin.
 Anti-acne: Lauric Acid / Antioxidant: Madecassoside, Scutellaria Baicalensis Root Extract, Tocopherol / Skin-identical ingredient: Glycerin 10.0% / Soothing: Panthenol, Madecassoside, Scutellaria Baicalensis Root Extract